MarekMatyas/tech201_virtualization/README.md

 We imported the *app* and *environment* into our directory with the vagrant file after destroying current machine.
+(Dont forget to extract them first and insert them into the directory with the vagrant file)

 Then we use this code in our Vagrant file `config.vm.synced_folder "app", "/home/vagrant/app"` to specify what to work with(app) and where we want to go.

-- We need to cd into `environment` and then cd into `spec-tests`
+- We need to cd into `environment` and then cd into `spec-tests` in VS code.

-- Then in the terminal we have to navigate to environment and spec test and then `gem install bundler`
+- Then in the terminal we have to navigate (cd) to `environment` and `spec test` and then we run `gem install bundler`.
+This command is used to install the `bundler` gem, which is a gem management tool for **Ruby** projects.

-- Then run `bundle`
+- Then run `bundle`.
+This is used to install all the required gems, update the gems to the latest versions or resolve any version conflicts between gems.

 - Then run `rake spec` to run the tests (check for any failures that need to be fixed)

-After that we need to fix all the errors we received in VS terminal.
+- After that we need to fix all the errors we received in VS terminal.
 We do that in GitBash with following steps:

-- Then in GitBash we run `sudo apt-get update -y` to update packages
+- In GitBash we run `sudo apt-get update -y` to update packages

 - Then we run `sudo apt-get upgrade -y` to actually makes the changes that we updated (install changes)

-- Then we run `sudo apt-get install nginx -y`
+- Then we run `sudo apt-get install nginx -y` This is used to install the `nginx` software package.

 - After that we run   `sudo systemctl enable nginx` to enable the system.

-Then we can open our browser to double check if nginx is working properly by typing the IP address from our Vagrant file
+-  Then we can open our browser to double check if nginx is working properly by typing the IP address from our Vagrant file

-Then we check the failures again `rake spec`
+- Then we check the failures again `rake spec`

  and we follow with these commands in GitBash:

  ### Install nodejs

-- `sudo apt-get install python-software-properties`
+- `sudo apt-get install python-software-properties` This serves to install `python-software-properties` package.

-- `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`
+- `curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`.
+This command is used to install Node.js in Linux system including those running GitBash.
+The command will download and execute a shell script that sets up the Node.js and prepares the system for installing Node.js using the following `apt-get` command.

-- `sudo apt-get install nodejs -y`
+- `sudo apt-get install nodejs -y` This install the Node.js

-then we do `rake spec` again

-then to fix the last failure we use this code
+- To check if that particular failure has gone we can run `rake spec` in out VS terminal.

+- Then we move onto fixing the remaining failures

 ### Install pm2

-- ` sudo npm install pm2 -g`
+- To install pm2 package we run `sudo npm install pm2 -g` to install pm2 package globally (`-g`).

-and then `rake spec` to see if we have anymore failures
+- Again we should run `rake spec` in our VS code terminal to see if we have anymore failures.

-then in have to `cd app`

-then `npm install`
+- In GitBash `cd app` will change th current working directory to the `app` directory.
+If the `app` folder exists in the current working directory, the command will change to that directory.

+### Note:

+- If the directory does not exits in the correct location, the command in return an error message indicating that the directory does not exist.

+-  `npm install` command is used to get all the necessary files for a Node.js.
+It does this by reading the `package.json` file and downloading the necessary files and putting them in a folder called `node_modules`.
+This makes the project ready to use!

-then `node app.js` (output: Your app is ready and listening on port 3000) )
+- `node app.js` will start the Node.js application specified in the `app.js` file.
+The JavaScript code in the `app.js` file will be executed by the `node` tool, allowing you to run the Node.js  application on a server(output: Your app is ready and listening on port 3000).

-Then we go back to our browser and next our IP we input `:3000` as in the port that the app is working on
+- And lastly we go back to our web browser and next to our IP we input `:3000` as in the port that the app is working on.